 I am convinced more and more every day that the only real way out of our problems is to find cures for diseases and cancer.
 However, we must also introduce policy to control price gauging on drugs.
 I read an article that the cost of a 12-week course of treatment for hepatitis C is between $55k and $94k!
 It is estimated that one of the drugs likely costs $140 to manufacture.
 Putting profits above curing people of a disease must stop!
 Enough is enough!

 We must first address basic climate environment problems in our schools.
-Too many students were affected by heating problems in schools this past winter.
+Too many students are affected by facility heating and cooling problems in schools.
 I will support increased grant funding for net zero energy school construction or existing school green technology retrofitting.
 The Wilde Lake Middle School was the first school of this type in Maryland: http://www.hcpss.org/schools/net-zero-wlms/

 I will also push initiatives that require more vocational tech programs in our schools.
 Many children have been left behind and forgotten because they weren't destined for college.
 Not every child wants to attend college and many skilled trade jobs go unfilled because of the lack of qualified workers.
 We must align the needs of our country, our employers with what we are teaching in schools to prepare them for good paying jobs when they graduate high school.